barbarabellon/ML_and_AI/README.md

-Practical exercises for master in Data Science and machine Learning
+# ML-and-AI
+Personal collection of ML and AI projects in R and Python